DEV SITE .48

 Many will seek out positions where there is direct contact with the public in some advisory role, whether a receptionist or a counsellor.
 Social people are motivated by an interest in different types of people and like diversity in their work environments.
 Many are drawn towards careers in the caring professions and social welfare area, whilst others prefer teaching and other 'informing' roles.

-Entry - Purchasing Manager - Retail
+Entry / Progression - Purchasing Manager - Retail

 Retail outlets recruit retail buyers from a variety of sources.
 Existing junior employees that show potential may undertake long-term management training programmes.
 These programmes are usually store based with additional courses to improve specific skills or to cover the more theoretical aspects of retailing.
 It is possible to start as a retail assistant without qualifications and gain promotion to managerial posts.